domainsofapp/domainsofapp.github.io/_posts/2018-06-29-paraphrased-philosophy.md

 ## Friedrich Nietzsche, Philosopher
 We manifest our will to power.

+In order to survive, at every moment we must exert our will to power and impose our unique selves unto the world.

 ## M. Ng, Philosopher Friend
 Paired with capitalism, new forms of representation (e.g., new identities) = new forms of materialism